 # Impact of defects on transport and optical properties

 Understanding and manipulating the impact of defects on the transport and optical properties of materials is of interest to a large number of applications, including electronic and optoelectronic devices, thermal management, thermoelectric energy generation and materials for quantum computing.
 This motivates our research interest in the electronic and atomic scale description of defect and transport properties and many ongoing collaborating with groups in Sweden, Finland, Germany, Austria and the United States.

-Materials of interest include both 2D materials such as transition metal dichalcogenides (thermal transport, exciton dynamics) or hexagonal boron nitride (single-photon emitters) and bulk materials such as clathrates (thermal and electrical transport, ordering phenomena), zeolites (catalytic properties), silicon carbide (single-photon emitters) and phosphors (solid-state lighting).
+Materials of interest include both 2D materials such as transition metal dichalcogenides (thermal transport, exciton dynamics) or hexagonal boron nitride (single-photon emitters) and bulk materials such as halide perovskites (thermal and electrical transport, ordering phenomena, optical properties) and zeolites (catalytic properties).

-In the coming years we will continue our research on two-dimensional materials and increase our effort on single-photon emitters.
-The excitations supported by the latter can be coupled to other optical excitations, including plasmons and excitons, creating an exciting bridge between our research on defects, metallic nanostructures and strong coupling.
+In the coming years we will continue our research on two-dimensional materials.
+The excitations supported by the latter can be coupled to other optical excitations, including plasmons and molecular excitons, creating an exciting bridge between our research on defects, metallic nanostructures and strong coupling.
 In addition, we will apply our methodology to new systems, specifically mixed halide perovskites with the goal of resolving thermodynamic and electronic properties of in these chemically and electronically complex materials.